-However, if you want to stay current, it would behoove you to choose a few that line-up with your firm’s vision and attend.
+However, if you want to stay current, it would behoove you to choose a few that line up with your firm’s vision and attend.

-- Keeping current with trends and technology – Yes you can google “current trends” and find a plethora of answers, however the conversation usually stops after you read the article.
-By attending a conference and hearing a thought leader speak to what is up and coming in our world, a conversation within the room and at your table starts up.
+- Keeping current with trends and technology – Yes you can google “current trends” and find a plethora of answers, however, the conversation usually stops after you read the article.
+By attending a conference and hearing a thought leader speak about what is up and coming in our world, a conversation within the room and at your table starts up.
 This conversation usually continues through lunch and then actively comes back with you to your office to continue with your staff.

 - Getting outside of your comfort zone – Figuring out which conference is best suited for you and your firm, and then being an active participant, does not come naturally to all.
 Many choose the accounting profession to stay within the confines of their office.
 Unfortunately, in today’s market with AI giving rise to a new definition of what it means to be within the accounting industry, moving outside of the confines of 4 walls is paramount to staying successful.
-By being an active participant at a conference, you will begin to build-up your skill set through break-out sessions, round table discussions, case study dissections and by just getting out there and being social.
+By being an active participant at a conference, you will begin to build up your skill set through break-out sessions, round table discussions, case study dissections, and by just getting out there and being social.